leondutoit/pg-need-to-know/notes.md

 - https://www.postgresql.org/docs/9.6/static/errcodes-appendix.html

 ## TODO
-- expose audit logs to data owners and admin via RLS and a view
-- add tests for audit log table
-- describe audit log table in readme
-- consider how and who to give access to audit logs
 - test permissions on informational views
 - full review of docs
 - write about the model